nuthankumar1994/Sales_LSTM-MLP_timeseries/README.md

 # Sales_LSTM_MLP-with-LSTM-encoded
-Time series forecasting of sales using LSTM and MLP.
-Comparison of both models.
+I have build two models using LSTM and MLP using similar topology(type/number of layers and nuerons)

+Both models' results were pretty close.